This site uses cookies

 CC14 Settlement of employment tribunal cases and grievances of police officers and staff under the direction and control of the Chief Constable unless:-

-2. there is a significant risk that the Commissioner or Constabulary will be exposed to serious public criticism or serious weaknesses in the organisation or polices and procedures will be revealed, in which case the matter must be referred to the Commissioner for decision.
+4. There is a significant risk that the Commissioner or Constabulary will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures will be revealed, in which case the matter must be referred to the Commissioner for decision.

 CC15 To determine when assets or goods are surplus to requirements or obsolete and arrange for their disposal in line with Financial Regulations.